Your Challenge Today:

 it gives you something to do,

 Where are you going today?
 Are you evaluating your busy schedule or are you looking for something to do?
 Do you spend time worrying about things or do you face your worries head on?

 I am going to hypothesize that it probably takes as much time and energy to worry about something as it does to look for and create a solution.
-I don’t really know, I don’t have any facts or statistics on that subject but, I do know that facing a challenge and asking “what are the facts?” and beginning to look for a solution is going to prove to be more productive than worrying about something.
-The worry is usually an instinctive first moment and realizing that it won’t help with a solution is the next step.
+I don’t know; I don’t have any facts or statistics on that subject but, I do know that facing a challenge and asking “what are the facts?” and beginning to look for a solution is going to prove to be more productive than worrying about something.
+The worry usually is an instinctive first moment and realizing that it won’t help with a solution is the next step.

 - Take time to meditate on the subject that is bringing you worry and grief